MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Solutions-task.md

 6. For Choose Program, select the program type.
 The choice of a program is final; you cannot change it after you submit this group.
 7. For Max goal (Min goal, if the program is to increase Focus hours), select either a percentage-based or hour-based goal.
 If you select percentage-based, also set a value for Threshold.
 The choice of Max (or Min) goal is not final.
 For more information, see Set a value for Max goal.
 8. (Optional) In the Group description and notes section, type a description of this group and the program.
-9. Check the box for _I conform that these selections are correct_ and select **Submit**.
+9. Check the box for _I confirm that these selections are correct_ and select **Submit**.
 Workplace Analytics displays that your group has been successfully uploaded and that you can view groups that you've uploaded on the Manage page.

 Go to [Schedule a program](#schedule-a-program).